Alastair2D/CV-1/README.md

 ## About Me

-I am a recent university graduate and since finishing my degree I have been learning to code, experimenting in Python, C++, JavaScript, Ruby and more recently in Java.
+I am a recent Economics graduate and since finishing my degree I have been learning to code, experimenting in Python, C++, JavaScript, Ruby and more recently in Java.
 I have a keen interest in finance, and how A.I. and machine learning can be used, in general, and more specifically in this context.

 Having just enrolled in Makers Academy, I am hoping to learn the fundamentals of software development, and gain & improve upon the skills required to work in this dynamic industry.